content-left-bg.png

 PublishingPageContent

 Logan Village State School is Positive Behaviour for Learning (PBL) school.
-The school upholds the School Code of Behaviour and the Responsible Behaviour Plan.
-A summary of the Responsible Behaviour Plan is sent home with the first newsletter and is included in enrolment packs.
+The school upholds the School Code of Behaviour .

 Rationale